 MCL Fire operates a supplier policy and maintains a preferred supplier list.
 We conduct due diligence on all suppliers before allowing them to become a preferred supplier.
-This due diligence includes an online search to ensure that particular organisation has never been convicted of offenses relating to modern slavery [and on site audits which include a review of working conditions].
+This due diligence includes an online search to ensure that a particular organisation has never been convicted of offences relating to modern slavery [and on-site audits which include a review of working conditions].
 Our anti-slavery policy forms part of our contract with all suppliers and they are required to confirm that no part of their business operations contradicts this policy.

 In addition to the above, as part of our contract with suppliers, we require that they confirm to us that:

 1. They have taken steps to eradicate modern slavery within their business

 2. They hold their own suppliers to account over modern slavery

 3. (For UK based suppliers) They pay their employees at least the national minimum wage / national living wage (as appropriate)

 4. (For international suppliers) They pay their employees any prevailing minimum wage applicable within their country of operations